learn-co-curriculum/uci-mod-3-array-review-lab/README.md

 ## Introduction

-In this lab, you will create arrays, add data to arrays, remove data from arrays and retrieve data from arrays.
+In this lab, you will create [arrays][], add data to arrays, remove data from arrays and retrieve data from arrays.

 We will be coding the solutions for each of the above tasks in the body of a